 There are tons of ideas you can explore with Matcha ice cream.
-One of the example is Tokio Sundae, which uses soft-serve ice cream.
-Create a solid base by adding date syrup, granola, wafer biscuits and matcha brownie bits.
+One of the examples is Tokio Sundae, which uses soft-serve ice cream.
+Create a solid base by adding date syrup, granola, wafer biscuits, and matcha brownie bits.
 Swirl in the ice cream, add white mochi, pounded glutinous rice and Azuki red bean paste.
 Drizzle with date syrup and serve.

 Matcha ice cream is also a good match with any baked pastry, such as fresh cookies, cupcakes or cakes.
 Just add a scoop of matcha ice cream on top.

-Working with matcha ice cream isn’t difficult, so feel free to improvise and create a lot of different desserts that are perfect solution when trying to beat the summer heat.
+Working with matcha ice cream isn’t difficult, so feel free to improvise and create a lot of different desserts that become the perfect solution when trying to beat the summer heat.